jpfairbanks/GraphMatrices.jl/README.md

     A = CombinatorialAdjacency(M)
     @show stationarydistribution(A; ncv=10)
 ````
+Now if we call `stationarydistribution` on a `CombinatorialAdjacency`, dispatch will call the right method which will normalize the matrix and then compute the right vector.
+Since the `GraphMatrix` objects are lightweight, we don't care about computing the normalized version multiple times.
+And we no longer need to remember which normalization to use with each function.

+You may notice that we just call `eigs` directly on a `StochasticAdjacency` object.
+That is possible because all of the graph types support the functions necessary to run `ARPACK` on them.
+If you run into a function where calling it on a graph type does not work as expected, file an issue and we can support whatever functions you need.
+You can always call `convert(SparseMatrix{Float64}, adjmat)` in order to realize the matrix as a sparse matrix in case you need to pass it to a function that expects a `SparseMatrixCSC` type.

 ## The Future!
 This package will be simple and provide just a few types and methods in order to make it easier to maintain.